-- 7.5.2.1 An amendment to this Plan shall be required prior to the adoption of an Outline Plan by County Council, for those areas designated within the Future Development Areas 4 and 5 (identified in Figure 7). - 7.5.2.2 Amendments to the Plan shall be in accordance with the Municipal Government Act and consistent with the policy contained within the County's MDP. - 7.5.2.3 Amendments to the Plan shall be in alignment with the Edmonton Metropolitan Region Growth Plan and, if applicable, may be required to go through the REF process. - 7.5.2.4 Amendments to this Plan to enable an Outline Plan within the Future Development Areas 4 and 5 shall identify how the proposed amendments to the Plan, and approval of the Outline Plan, will: - Contribute to the orderly and logical development pattern within Planning Areas 1, 2 and 3 through: - Connections to existing and planned infrastructure (water, sanitary and stormwater) upgrades; - The extension of the collector and arterial roadway network identified in this Plan, informed by a Traffic Impact Assessment; - The active transportation network and potential impacts the future development could have on approved Outline Plans; and - The contiguous design of existing development areas. - Contribute to the orderly and logical development pattern within the remainder of Future Development Areas 4 and 5 through: - Potential connections to planned infrastructure (water, sanitary, stormwater and utility) upgrades; - Potential connections to extend the collector and arterial roadway network; - Potential connections to the active transportation network; and - Potential impacts the future development could have on approved Outline Plans: and - The contiguous design of existing development areas. - Consider the financial impact on the County, using the County's fiscal impact assessment methodology, and the Off-Site Development model; and - Align with the existing policies in the Plan and Edmonton Metropolitan Region Growth Plan. - 7.5.2.5 An ASP amendment shall present justification for the amendment required and provide written recommendations for any required changes to objectives and/or policies in this ASP.
+- 7.5.2.1 An amendment to this Plan shall be required prior to the adoption of an Outline Plan by County Council, for those lands designated within the Future Study Area (identified in Figure 7). - 7.5.2.2 Amendments to the Plan shall be in accordance with the Municipal Government Act and consistent with the policy contained within the County's MDP. - 7.5.2.3 Amendments to the Plan shall be in alignment with the Edmonton Metropolitan Region Growth Plan and, if applicable, may be required to go through the REF process. - 7.5.2.4 Amendments to this Plan to enable an Outline Plan within the Future Study Area shall identify how the proposed amendments to the Plan, and approval of the Outline Plan, will: - Contribute to the orderly and logical development pattern within Planning Areas 1, 2 and 3 through: - Connections to existing and planned infrastructure (water, sanitary and stormwater) upgrades; - The extension of the collector and arterial roadway network identified in this Plan, informed by a Traffic Impact Assessment; - The active transportation network and potential impacts the future development could have on approved Outline Plans; and - The contiguous design of existing development areas. - Contribute to the orderly and logical development pattern within the remainder of the Future Study Area through: - Potential connections to planned infrastructure (water, sanitary, stormwater and utility) upgrades; - Potential connections to extend the collector and arterial roadway network; - Potential connections to the active transportation network; - Potential impacts the future development could have on approved Outline Plans; and - The contiguous design of existing development areas. - Consider the financial impact on the County, using the County's fiscal impact assessment methodology, and the Off-Site Development model; and - Align with the existing policies in the Plan and Edmonton Metropolitan Region Growth Plan. - 7.5.2.5 An ASP amendment shall present justification and provide written recommendations for any required changes to objectives and/or policies in this ASP.

-Process Chart 2: Area Structure Plan Process Chart - Future Development Areas
+Process Chart 2: Area Structure Plan Process Chart - Future Study Area

-DEVELOPMENT IN FUTURE DEVELOPMENT AREAS OF THE VAA ASP
+DEVELOPMENT IN FUTURE STUDY AREAS OF THE VAA ASP